WeblateOrg/weblate/docs/admin/access.rst

 An additional step is performed if checking permission for the translation:

-4. :guilabel:`Languages` are matches against scope of translations, if not set, this does not match any language.
+4. :guilabel:`Languages` are matched against the scope of translations if set, if not set, this does not match any language.

 .. hint::